OpenSourceEBike/ebike_wireless_remote/README.md

 * What is left to be done:
-  * Bluetooth enabled bootloader to allow for wireless firmware updates
   * Evaluate sending the brake sensors signal wireless
   * Planned feature: Long press the [POWER] button to turn off the TSDZ2 motor
   * Other ANT+ LEV button assignments (ie: Lights on/off Turn signals, etc)